Tyler Texas Relocation Guide

 Tyler has a wide range of places to enjoy year-round, plus seasonal events such as the Tyler Azalea Trail in March and the Texas Rose Festival in October.
 Numerous side trips make getting into the surrounding countryside pure pleasure!

-With their major hospitals located in Tyler proper, these institutions offer large, fully-equipped clinics in locales such as Canton, Jacksonville, Lake Palestine, Pittsburg, Athens, Lindale, Whitehouse, and many other East Texas sites.
+While UT Health and Trinity Mother Frances have their major hospitals located in Tyler proper, these institutions offer large, fully-equipped clinics in locales such as Canton, Jacksonville, Lake Palestine, Pittsburg, Athens, Lindale, Whitehouse, and many other East Texas sites.

 Those relocating to Tyler who have not yet established a local clinic or doctor have access to several options for emergency medical care.
 Among the facilities available are Excel ER, Neighbors ER, Patients ER and Tyler Urgent Care.